mehtaharsh16/daniel.feldroy.com/posts/2008-03-i-contribute-to-python.md

 *This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/03/i-contribute-to-python.html)*.

-I'm going to be hosting a open discussion tonight with <a href="http://www.artima.com/weblogs/index.jsp?blogger=beckel">Bruce Eckel</a> and <a href="http://alltc.com/">Barry Hawkins</a>.
+I'm going to be hosting a open discussion tonight with [Bruce Eckel](https://www.artima.com/weblogs/index.jsp?blogger=beckel) and [Barry Hawkins](https://alltc.com/).
 The topic is on selling Python to Management.